-Report Reveals Thousands Of Mac Hit With 700% Malware Spike
+Report Reveals Thousands Of Macs Hit With 700 Percent Malware Spike

 — McAfee (@McAfee) April 6, 2017

 Albeit small in a macro scale, it’s always better to be safe than sorry.
 What has been causing these huge spikes in malware attacks anyway?
-Well the report notes that the large number of virus attacks on Mac is mostly due to adware bundling, which Fortuneexplains as “software that automatically displays online advertisements to users when they surf the web.”
+Well, the report notes that the large number of virus attacks on Mac is mostly due to adware bundling, which Fortune explains as “software that automatically displays online advertisements to users when they surf the web.”

-These adware bundling instances, however, are different from alarming Mac-based virus attacks throughout 2016, where we saw ransomwares take over hundreds of Mac devices, which still comprise a percentage of the threats detected in the report.
+These adware bundling instances, however, are different from alarming Mac-based virus attacks throughout 2016, where we saw ransomware take over hundreds of Mac devices, which still comprise a percentage of the threats detected in the report.

 In August last year, researchers at security website We Live Security have discovered malware OSX/Keydnap, which ships with downloads of torrent client BitTorrent on the Mac.
 In fact, this ransomware was so alarming it was able to penetrate the official BitTorrent website.
-Mac ransomwares as OSX/Keydnap works just like a ransom, extorting the Mac user for money.
+Mac ransomware such as OSX/Keydnap works just like a ransom, extorting the Mac user for money.

 Another dangerous malware that was found to target Macs in 2016 was Backdoor.MAC.Eleanor, which Mac Rumors explains as an OS X/macOS malware arising from a malicious third-party app called EasyDoc Converter, which poses as a drag-and-drop file converter.